 The biggest difference between FSA and HSA is that HSA contributions are yours for the rest of your life, while FSAs are less flexible and you forfeit any unused balance unless your employer allows a rollover.
 HSAs have higher contribution limits and you can change your contributions whenever.
 Many HSA plans allow contributions to be invested in stocks or bonds. .
 FSAs have lower contribution limits and the contributions can only be adjusted during open enrollment or with a change in employment or family status.

-HSA vs FSA
+Choose a HSA vs FSA in 2023

 Alvin Carlos, CFP®, CFA is an investment advisor and fee-only financial planner, in Washington, D.C that works with clients across the country.
 He has a Master’s degree in International Relations from SAIS-Johns Hopkins.
 Alvin is a partner of District Capital, a financial planning firm designed to help professionals in their 30s and 40s achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
 Schedule a free discovery call to learn how we can help elevate your finances.